The Crossroads

 Around them, the village seemed to hold its breath for one terrible moment—and then chaos erupted.
 Not outward, but inward.
 Windows slammed shut.
 Doors banged closed.
 The sound of bars dropping into place echoed across the previously peaceful square.
 Where moments before there had been the distant sounds of village life—laughter, conversation, the clatter of work—now there was only silence, broken by the shuffling footsteps of the walking corpse.

 The corpse lunged forward with unexpected speed, claws raking the air where Kaelen’s face had been a heartbeat before.
 The warrior stepped back, pivoting smoothly to bring his greataxe around in a whistling arc.
 The blade connected with the undead’s shoulder, biting deep—but instead of blood, a viscous green fluid sprayed from the wound, and the creature didn’t so much as flinch.
+Steel alone was not enough against a body animated by corrupted magic.

 The corpse’s head snapped around at the sound of Durim’s voice, its jaw unhinging like a snake’s to reveal rows of needle-like teeth that had not been there in life.
 It let out a gurgling hiss and charged the dwarf with unnatural speed.

 When their vision cleared, the corpse lay motionless on the ground.
 No unnatural light animated its eyes, no unholy power moved its limbs.
 It was once more merely a body—a shell without the spark of life or the taint of corruption.
+The cycles of life and death, however briefly defied, had reasserted themselves.

 Durim lowered his holy symbol, his shoulders sagging slightly with the effort of channeling such power.
 “May your soul find peace in the halls of your ancestors,” he murmured, not unkindly, to the fallen body.
 “And may the earth receive what was always hers to claim.”

-Kaelen knelt beside the now-still corpse, examining it with a warrior’s practiced eye.
+Kaelen knelt beside the corpse, examining the shattered crystalline shard embedded in its chest with a warrior’s practiced eye.
 “Not what,” he said grimly.
 “Who.
-Someone called this poor soul back from beyond, bound it to their will.
-And I’d wager they’re not done yet.”
+Someone called this poor soul back from beyond, bound it to their will using… this.”
+He gestured to the shard.
+“And I’d wager they’re not done yet.”

 Thimara crouched beside Elara, her amber eyes full of questions.
 “You mentioned a man with a book.
 Who was he?”